rfordatascience/tidytuesday/data/2021/2021-06-22/readme.md

 > When the pandemic forced millions of Americans to shelter indoors, parks saw a surge in popularity.
 Parks in North Carolina received an all-time high of 20 million visitors in 2020, an uptick of one million from the year before.
 In New York, the number of park-goers topped 78 million.
 Cities also mobilized their green spaces in the pandemic-fighting effort, using them to distribute PPE, meals and even vaccines.
 In Memphis, Tennessee, a 360-foot long tent was erected on Liberty Park fairgrounds in April, aiming to administer 21,000 vaccines weekly.
 >
-> But even as green spaces proved to be a crucial element to people’s physical and mental well-being — especially for urban dwellers — the pandemic further exposed the disparity in who has access to parks.
+> But even as green spaces proved to be a crucial element to people's physical and mental well-being — especially for urban dwellers — the pandemic further exposed the disparity in who has access to parks.
 New data from the Trust for Public Land shows that in the 100 most populated U.S. cities, neighborhoods that are majority nonwhite have, on average, access to 44% less park acreage than majority white neighborhoods.
 Low-income communities have access to 42% less than high-income neighborhoods.
 >
-> Since 2011, The Trust for Public Land (TPL) has kept track of green space availability across U.S. metros, using the ParkScore index, which measures how well cities are meeting their residents’ need for parks based on four metrics: park access, acreage, investment and amenities.
+> Since 2011, The Trust for Public Land (TPL) has kept track of green space availability across U.S. metros, using the ParkScore index, which measures how well cities are meeting their residents' need for parks based on four metrics: park access, acreage, investment and amenities.
 This year for the first time, the group added equity as a fifth metric.
 >
 > Its assessment is grounded in the idea that Americans should have park access within a 10-minute walk from their home.
-Some 100 million Americans do not live within that distance, according to this year’s analysis.
+Some 100 million Americans do not live within that distance, according to this year's analysis.
 The equity score builds on that, and compares park acreage and access between neighborhoods of color and those that are mostly white, and between low- and high-income communities.

 Example PDFs can be found in the following format: